open-mmlab/mmaction2/docs/getting_started.md

 - `GPU_NUM`: Number of GPU used to test model.
 If not specified, it will be set to 1.
 - `RESULT_FILE`: Filename of the output results.
 If not specified, the results will not be saved to a file.
 - `EVAL_METRICS`: Items to be evaluated on the results.
 Allowed values depend on the dataset, e.g., `top_k_accuracy`, `mean_class_accuracy` are available for all datasets in recognition, `mean_average_precision` for Multi-Moments in Time, `AR@AN` for ActivityNet, etc.
-- `NUM_PROC_PER_GPU`: Number of processes per GPU.
-If not specified, only one process will be assigned for a single gpu.
-- `--gpu_collect`: If specified, recognition results will be collected using gpu communication.
+- `--gpu-collect`: If specified, recognition results will be collected using gpu communication.
 Otherwise, it will save the results on different gpus to `TMPDIR` and collect them by the rank 0 worker.
-- `TMPDIR`: Temporary directory used for collecting results from multiple workers, available when `--gpu_collect` is not specified.
+- `TMPDIR`: Temporary directory used for collecting results from multiple workers, available when `--gpu-collect` is not specified.
 - `AVG_TYPE`: Items to average the test clips.
 If set to `prob`, it will apply softmax before averaging the clip scores.
 Otherwise, it will directly average the clip scores.
 - `JOB_LAUNCHER`: Items for distributed job initialization launcher.
 Allowed choices are `none`, `pytorch`, `slurm`, `mpi`.
 Especially, if set to none, it will test in a non-distributed mode.
 - `LOCAL_RANK`: ID for local rank.
 If not specified, it will be set to 0.